 Quick links to Fourslide Stampings Information

 Fourslide machines are economically beneficial for manufacturing intricate parts like metal springs, wire forms, and stampings from metal strips or wires.
-Some common metallic materials that undergo fourslide stamping are aluminum, bronze, steel, cropper and many more.
-Fourslide stamping is particularly advantageous for those applications that cannot be accomplished on a regular press without additional secondary processes can be easily made with fourslide machines.
-Fourslide machines have several beneficial features over other metal stamping processes including a high level of accuracy, repeated results, and a reduced cost in tooling fees.
+Some common metallic materials that undergo fourslide stamping are aluminum, bronze, steel, cropper, and many more.
+Fourslide stamping is particularly advantageous for those applications that cannot be accomplished on a regular press without additional secondary processes that can be easily made with fourslide machines.
+Fourslide machines have several beneficial features over other metal stamping processes, including a high level of accuracy, repeated results, and a reduced cost in tooling fees.

 In a simplified explanation, a fourslide stamping press is the same as a horizontal stamping press with the addition of cams.
-In addition to cams, the basic design consists of shafts, an electric motor, a die, a press and the sliding tools.
+In addition to cams, the basic design consists of shafts, an electric motor, a die, a press, and the sliding tools.
 The four sliding tools achieve motion as a result of the shafts, which are connected by means of bevel gears to the electric motor.
-In the fourslide stamping process, there are four sliding tools coming each from their own direction at the metal blank, typically a form of flat sheet metal, in order to bend the metal around a vertical mandrel and thus into a complex shape.
+In the fourslide stamping process, there are four sliding tools coming each from their own direction at the metal blank, typically a form of flat sheet metal, in order to bend the metal around a vertical mandrel and into a complex shape.
 A timed mechanism known as a cam is used in order to regular the movement of the sliding tools.
 The cams are connected to the shafts for optimum control of the sliding tools’ motion.
 As a result, fourslide stamping is able to incorporate the vertical movement provided by the punch with horizontal movement coming either simultaneously or successively from a number of directions from the sliding tools.
-Thus, the fourslide stamping more accurately is a reflection of the type of machine used to perform stamping, versus the actual process which could be one of a number of methods including progressive or transfer stamping.
+Thus, the fourslide stamping more accurately is a reflection of the type of machine used to perform stamping, versus the actual process, which could be one of a number of methods, including progressive or transfer stamping.